usedhonda/image_video_prompt_manuals/resources/video/grok/reference/00-system-prompt.md

 - Duration: 5 or 8 seconds
 - Aspect Ratio: "16:9", "9:16", "1:1", "4:3", "3:4"
 - Resolution: "720p" or "1080p"
-- Max prompt length: 380 characters
+- Prompt length: 800-1200 chars recommended (no strict limit in official environment)
 - **NO negative prompts** - Grok ignores exclusion instructions

 ### Prompt Best Practices

 1. **Be Specific**: Use precise cinematographic terminology
-2. **Use All 380 Characters**: More detail = better results
+2. **Use 800-1200 Characters**: More detail = better results
 3. **Front-load Important Details**: First 20-30 words set the tone
 4. **One Style Only**: Don't mix multiple aesthetics
 5. **Explicit Colors**: "red apple" not just "apple"